waterfloo/8812au-20210629/README.md

 sudo uname -a; mokutil --sb-state; lsusb; rfkill list all; dkms status; iw dev
 ```

+#### This repo does not support the 8811au chipset - Please Read Issue
+#45 before attempting to install this driver.

 -----

 ## 8812au ( 8812au.ko ) :rocket: